 We are in the midst of a new genomic era, where high-throughput sequencing approaches and genome engineering are revolutionizing research in the biological sciences.
 These technological advancements promise to revolutionalize our understanding of gene regulation.

-The mission of the laboratory will be to decipher how these newly discovered RNA molecules are regulated and what are their physiological roles in cells.
-In particular, we are interested in how these RNAs might play roles in neurological disease.
+The mission of the laboratory is to decipher how these newly discovered RNA molecules are regulated and what are their physiological roles in cells, in particular, neurons.